Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-14 - In case of database, Ensure that the data is replicated synchronously SYNC mode between the primary and secondary database hosting VM nodes.
+### SAP-14 - In case of database, Ensure that the data is replicated synchronously SYNC mode between the primary and secondary database hosting VM nodes

 **Category: High Availability**